fresheneesz/deadunit/README.md

  * it prints out exception *and* any attached data they have
  * it'll let you know if your code is hanging (something you don't want, but usually goes unnoticed)
  * deadunit supports testing code that uses [node fibers](https://github.com/laverdet/node-fibers)
- * deadunit's output is easier to visually parse than jasmine, or wizek's tree, and much easier than node-unit
+ * deadunit's output is easier to visually parse than Jasmine, or [Wizek's Tree](https://github.com/Wizek/Tree), and much easier than node-unit

 Example
 =======